Amazon to Launch Free Video Streaming Service in Early 2015, Separate from Amazon Prime

 Amazon has gradually transformed over the years into a huge company, with revenues reaching almost $75 billion in 2013.
 Amazon is one of those companies that is always coming up with the products and services and this is one of the reasons why it’s so profitable.

-One of the most important upcoming things for Amazon in 2015 seems to be a free video streaming service, according to a recent story from the New York Post publication.
+One of the most important upcoming things for Amazon in 2015 seems to be a free video streaming service, according to a from the New York Post publication.
 Amazon already has a video streaming service that is available through its Prime membership for customers in the United States, United Kingdom, and Germany.

 The free video streaming service is said to launch in early 2015 and will be supported by advertising.
 However, it won’t replace Amazon’s curent video offering that is bundled into the $99/year Prime membership.
 Amazon has reached out to some online publication, denying the rumors for now: